daberkow/PodcastFeedHandler/README.md

 ## Key Features
 * Reading/Writing Podcast feeds, reading local files and remote
 * Java 11+ compatible
-* Tested, Built, Signed, and Published with GitHub actions
+* Tested, Built, Signed, and Published with GitHub actions to Maven Central
 * No dependencies, 100% self contained and native code

 ## Progress
 Reading and writing seems to be working, going to use in projects I have and document more.

 ## Future plans
 Add support for http://search.yahoo.com/mrss/ and http://www.rawvoice.com/rawvoiceRssModule/ xml standards like sn.xml contain.

 ## Getting Started